HANNAHBANNQ/Discover-stereotype/README.md

 - make up the possbile words left due to filtering rule before
 - output

-## Group identity word
+## Provincial identity word
-This file aims at capturing words describing group identity and basically shares similar logic with the file #demo#.
+This file aims at capturing words describing provincial identity and basically shares similar logic with the file #demo#.
 The final result includes those similar words end with "人".